 Education is the most powerful weapon you can use to change the world.

 Amazonian riverside schools are deficiently managed by public institutions who have normalized poor, and at times, absent rural education.
 Our neighbouring communities from the Yanayacu river basin needed to send their children to the city of Iquitos 140 km upstream to attend boarding schools until 2020 where an American NGO (Nevada Hope Foundation) donated a Secondary school in this Amazonian tributary.
 This school was constructed in Ayacucho-Tipischa, with the help of their “moradores,” and now serves this community, as well as San Juan de Yanayacu and Junin, who arrive in a communal school-boat also donated by the American NGO.
-Being under public institutional jurisdiction, there are issues with curriculum enforcement, low teacher-student ratio and scare resource availability.
-As this has been the norm, we acknowledge that primary school students and community elders have endured the same educational experience, therefore Muyuna Foundation is determined in amplifying the educational experience of all learners in the Yanayacu River Basin to reach new heights of student expectations.
+We acknowledge that primary school students and community elders have endured the same educational experience, therefore Muyuna Foundation is determined in amplifying the educational experience of all learners in the Yanayacu River Basin to reach new heights of student expectations.
 How?
 Community-based education.
 By positioning local organizations, institutions, parents, and students, in supportive, safe learning environments that consistently compliment their learning efforts, learners are empowered to overcome these obstacles.
 Once these programs become sustainable through voluntourism and financing efforts, Muyuna Foundation is committed to expand this project to the other basins of the ACR.

 Foundation aims to compliment the educational experience for learners from the Yanayacu River basin by programming long-term, consistent efforts centred around youth development, academic reinforcement, enrichment opportunities, and extracurricular activities.